 - The sender did not pass SPF, DKIM, DMARC policy check

-- Sender's IP is blacklisted
+- The sender's IP is blocklisted

-For every troubleshooting case scenario please provide:
+For every troubleshooting case scenario, please provide:

 - Your reseller ID (the name of your account at signup)